 Luckily, the New England Aquarium is located right on it, making it easy to go for a walk before or after your visit.

-Enjoy the sunset from the water with a harbor cruise.
+Enjoy the sunset from the water with a harbor cruise and/or dinner in the North End.

 The perfect end to a 2 day Boston trip isn’t in Boston at all–it’s in the water, staring back at the city that boasts one of my favorite skylines in the world.

-We recommend taking a harbor cruise around sunset to enjoy the end of the day–cruises are available at literally all price points, from a basic group cruise in a shared boat to a private sailing experience complete with dinner and wine.
+Cruises are available at literally all price points, from a basic group cruise in a shared boat to a memorable cruise on a tall ship and beyond.

 For a less expensive harbor cruise, this sunset cruise is a great option!